asn-d6/soundcalc/README.md

 It aims to answer questions like:
 - "What if RISC0 moves from Babybear^4 to Goldilocks^2?"
-- "What if OpenVM moves from the ethSTARK conjecture to the capacity conjecture?"
+- "What if OpenVM moves from the Toy Problem Regime (TPR) to the capacity conjecture?"
-- "What if ZisK moves from the ethSTARK conjecture to the provable unique-decoding regime?"
+- "What if ZisK moves from the Toy Problem Regime (TPR) to the provable unique-decoding regime?"

 ## Results